Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 Nope, nothing of interest as expected, but it's good to always double-check.

-Lets bring out the stego-tools instead.
+Let's bring out the stego-tools instead.

 ### Failed attempt with zsteg